atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
 I '
 111;
-“How should I know what he is? ri, A
+How should I know what he is?
+ri, A
-I “John told me So.
+I John told me So.
 1 never heard of
 •I'
-h“ “people in my life before.
+h people in my life before.
 I canst

-ji: | “not imagine how they could have the i “assurance to lend to mev v' ' '
+ji: | not imagine how they could have the i assurance to lend to mev v' ' '
 '_
-“They thought it civil, I fuppose, st “child, to make you a visit upon your coming to settle in the country."
+They thought it civil, I fuppose, st child, to make you a visit upon your coming to settle in the country."
 ! ‘
 • * •.